 Delta Sky Clubs

-Just for holding the card, you will receive complimentary access to any Delta Sky Club so long as you are flying Delta.
-You will not receive any free guesting privileges – you can pay for up to two guests for $50 each.
+Just for holding the card, you get complimentary access to any Delta Sky Club so long as you are flying Delta that day.
+You will not, however, be able to bring guests in for free – you can pay for up to two guests for $50 each.
 And Delta has imposed a handful of additional restrictions in the last year that could make it more difficult to get in.

 Consider this: An individual Delta Sky Club membership costs at least $695 a year … and you need Delta Medallion Status in order to buy it.
-Meanwhile, you can get the same Sky Club access in addition to all the other Amex Platinum benefits.
+Meanwhile, you can get the same Sky Club access in addition to all the other Amex Platinum benefits for that same fee.

 Escape Lounges, Plaza Premium, Airspace Lounges & More